Daniel-Wittgenstein/inchiostro-website/docs-source.md

 # Getting Started

+## Download Inky

+First, if you haven't done this yet, you should download the free [Inky](https://www.inklestudios.com/ink/) and familiarize yourself with it.

+It's a great editor that allows you to create choice-based text games.

+(The latest Inky version might crash on Linux.
+If so, try an earlier version, like version 0.13.0 from [here](https://github.com/inkle/inky/releases).)

-## Creating a new Inchiostro Project
+## Create a new Inchiostro Project

+Next, we will create a new Inchiostro project.

 ### The simple way: use Inkberry

 Inkberry is an app that creates, compiles and previews Ink stories.
-It also comes with Inchiostro built-in.
+It can be used with all kings of story templates, but it also comes with Inchiostro built-in.

 First, download [Inkberry](https://github.com/Daniel-Wittgenstein/inkberry-app/releases/tag/0.0.12/)